Planning your own trip? Prepare for your trip

 There are good introductory panels to the Etruscan section in English, but you’ll need the English audio guide for more information.

-Via Clavature – together with nearby Via Pescerie Vecchie and Via Draperie – is lined with food shops that make for some of the city’s most enticing sights.
+Via Clavature, along with nearby Via Pescerie Vecchie and Via Draperie, is packed with food shops and market stalls, offering some of Bologna’s most irresistible street scenes.

-At no. 10, the church of Santa Maria della Vita holds an outstanding Compianto del Cristo Morto by Niccolò dell’Arca – seven life-sized terracotta figures that are among the most dramatic examples of Renaissance sculpture you’ll see.
+Just steps away at No. 10, the church of Santa Maria della Vita holds one of Bologna’s hidden treasures, Niccolò dell’Arca’s Compianto del Cristo Morto, a group of seven life-sized terracotta figures that rank among the most powerful works of Renaissance sculpture in Italy.

 Bologna’s old university – the Archiginnasio – was founded at more or less the same time as Piazza Maggiore was laid out, predating the rest of Europe’s universities.